beauhodes/beauhodes.github.io/_posts/2021-05-12-ethereum-scaling.md

 ---
 layout: post
-title: The Future of Ethereum Scaling: No More $300 Gas Fees
+title: The Future of Ethereum Scaling\: No More $300 Gas Fees
 date: 2021-03-31
 ---
 <br/>